Parameter Estimation for the Complex Fractional Ornstein-Uhlenbeck Processes with Hurst parameter H \in (0, 1/2): Hilbert space associated with fBm and complex isonormal Gaussian process

-The measure $\nu_g$ is similarly defined as in \cite{Jolis 07}.
-The following integration by parts formula pertaining to the measure $\nu_g$ is extracted from \cite{withdingzhen} and \cite{chenli2023}. \begin{lemma} If $f: [a,b]\rightarrow\R$ is absolutely continuous on~$[a,b]$ and $g\in\mathcal{V}_{[a,b]}$, then we have \end{lemma} By taking $f$ as a constant function, Lemma~\ref{partial integral} implies the fact
+The measure $\nu_g$ is similarly defined as in \cite{Jolis 07}. {It may have atoms, i.e., $\nu_g(\{0\})=g(a),\, \nu_g(\{T\})=-g(b-)$ .} The following integration by parts formula pertaining to the measure $\nu_g$ is extracted from \cite{chenli2023}.
+Essentially, this formula is just a variation of integration by parts for bounded variation functions (see \cite{Foll 99, WZ 1977}). \begin{lemma} If $f: [a,b]\rightarrow\R$ is absolutely continuous on~$[a,b]$ and $g\in\mathcal{V}_{[a,b]}$, then we have where $f'(t)$ is the derivative of $f(t)$. \end{lemma}